PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 ## Orientation & Stewardship

 HRSA posts annual UDS reports to their [Electronic Reading Room](https://www.hrsa.gov/foia/electronic-reading.html) in excel spreadsheets.
-As of May 2020, the most recently posted annual file was for 2018.
 The files are structured the same as the reporting form: with different 'tables' corresponding to different information categories listed as different sheets in a spreadsheet.
-Data previous to 2014 is only available by FOIA request, which HRSA provided going as far back as 1996.
+Data previous to 2014 is only available by FOIA request, which HRSA provided has Provided to Positive Sum going as far back as 1996.

 #### Data Use